lucaqu/social-complexity-ancient-civilisation/README.md

 #read the data set into a notebook in the Jupyter Lab interface (version 2.1.5) for Python
 social = pd.read_csv(SocialComplexity3.csv")

+(2) Libraries

-(2) Then import libraries needed for data exploration.
+Then import libraries needed for data exploration.

 #import pandas, a data analysis and manipulation tool
 import pandas as pd